-In her review of Alfian, she noted: "The greatest poets, in any language, have been critical of their 50 society or government, yet their art has shown effectively that their criticism is based on love.
+In her review of Alfian, she noted: "The greatest poets, in any language, have been critical of their society or government, yet their art has shown effectively that their criticism is based on love.
 We tend to forget that love of country is, in essence, love of human beings.
 No relationship based on love is ever easy but it is worth striving for.
 In art, as in life, we only ask that it be pursued with integrity and spiritual passion."

-Veteran architect Tay Kheng Soon, an adjunct professor at the National University of Singapore, said 55 on Facebook that Mr Ong "is a good guy, I like his honesty and activism - that's why I think he made a mistake to rub down Alfian Sa'at by referencing his poem".
+Veteran architect Tay Kheng Soon, an adjunct professor at the National University of Singapore, said on Facebook that Mr Ong "is a good guy, I like his honesty and activism - that's why I think he made a mistake to rub down Alfian Sa'at by referencing his poem".
 "We are in crisis," he added.
 "Crisis is opportunity.
 Opportunity to nip in the bud tender shoots or to farm the garden of discontent for many flowers to bloom.
 It is always easier to flatten the soil but create a wasteland instead."

-- In your opinion, is it acceptable for one to use art to promote activism? - Do you find Minister Ong's reactions towards Alfian Sa'at's poetry to be justifiable?
-Why/why not? - In lines 26-27, actress and former nominated MP Janice Koh maintains that 'what we truly need, more than ever, is an appreciation of loving critics and critical lovers'.
-What kind of role should artists play in the process of national development?
+- In your opinion, is it possible to distinguish art from activism?
+What are the possible tradeoffs involving costs and benefits for artists or the state if art and activism are treated synonymously and judge on equal terms? - Do you find Minister Ong's depiction of Alfian Sa'at's poetry as "activism" (line 16) to be justifiable?
+Why/why not?
+Is it reasonable to argue that no one can claim to have a true or authentic interpretation of an artwork other than the artist himself/herself? - In lines 25-26, actress and former nominated MP Janice Koh maintains that "what we truly need, more than ever, is an appreciation of loving critics and critical lovers".
+What would you define as a "loving critic and critical lover" of Singapore?
+Do you believe that there is an increasing need for Singapore to have such loving critics?
+Why/why not? - Has there been more positive change or regression in the kind of roles artists are allowed to play in national development so far?
+Give support for your response.

-- 'The arts ask questions while science provides answers.'
+- Consider the argument that there should be no censorship of the arts in modern society.
+(Cambridge 2023) - 2.
+'Censorship of the arts is necessary to maintain social cohesion.'
+To what extent is this view still relevant in your society?
+(RI 2023 Y6 Timed Practice) - 3.
+'The arts ask questions while science provides answers.'
 How valid is this view?
-(RI 2021 Y6 1.
-Prelims) - 2.
-Should the Arts do anything more than entertain?
-(RI 2021 Y5 Common Essay Assignment) - 3.
+(RI 2021 Y6 Prelims) - 4.
 Examine the claim that artists should have complete freedom of expression.
-(RI 2018 Y6 CT2) - 4.
+(RI 2018 Y6 CT2) - 5.
 To what extent can the literary or performing arts be a vehicle for change?
-(RI 2014 Y6 Prelims) - 5.
-'Above all, the Arts teach us to be human.'
-Do you agree?
-(RI 2012 Y5 Promo) - 6.
-Is creativity all about breaking rules?
-(RI 2010 Y6 Prelims)
+(RI 2014 Y6 Prelims)